-Option Description Required •

-Username The username required to log in to Microsoft Azure.
+Option Description Required Username The username required to log in to Microsoft Azure.
 Yes Password The password associated with the username.
 Yes Client ID The application ID (also known as client ID) for your registered application.
 Yes Subscription IDs List of subscription IDs to scan, separated by a comma.
-If this field is blank, all subscriptions are audited.
-No
+If No